 Water Equity Network

 Water is a force for equity and opportunity.
-Vulnerable communities face an array of equity challenges: affordability, water quality concerns, flooding, and more.
+Historically marginalized communities face an array of equity challenges: affordability, water quality concerns, flooding, and more.
 At the same time, water can be an essential part of building thriving, healthy communities for all.
 Water utilities can lead the way: they are anchor institutions that safeguard public health, protect the environment, and create economic opportunity.
 With the collaboration of cross-sector partners like community organizations, environmental groups, and local government, utilities can build more equitable water systems.

 About the Water Equity Network

 The Water Equity Network aligns the resources and capacities of diverse partners to advance equitable water management.
-The Network is composed of City Learning Teams, with representatives from local water and wastewater utilities, organizations serving vulnerable communities, environmental groups, philanthropy, and more.
+The Network is composed of City Learning Teams, with representatives from local water and wastewater utilities, organizations serving historically marginalized communities, environmental groups, philanthropy, and more.
 It is a nationwide community of practice in which participating water agencies and City Learning Teams collaborate to advance equitable water management practices at the local, state, and national levels.
 Learning Teams receive coaching and support from the US Water Alliance to guide them through identifying local challenges and developing policies and programs to advance water equity.

 Why join the Water Equity Network?

 - Water Equity Challenges and Opportunities Analysis.
 The US Water Alliance staff then provide support and facilitation to Network members so that they can assess challenges, identify opportunities, and develop priorities and goals to advance water equity in their cities.

 - Office Hours.
 US Water Alliance staff, as well as guest facilitators from Network cities, provide consultation and real-world problem solving on specific water equity challenges through monthly Office Hours.

 - Ongoing Knowledge Building.
 The Network offers institutes, boot camps, and forums focused on a range of water equity topics, including racial equity training, authentic community engagement, and affordability.

 - Network Events.
 The Network will hold a network-wide event alongside the US Water Alliance’s One Water Summit and will host regional meet-ups at other national and regional conferences.